endevver/mt-plugin-salesforce-data-sync/readme.md

 helpful to enable the Worker column (click Display Options) and filtering on the Worker can also better show you the sync jobs ("Worker is SalesforceDataSync::Worker").
 Notice that any sync job is a very low priority (1) so that it doesn't impact other jobs, such as for publishing content.
+As with everything else in the queue, SF sync jobs get executed thanks to `run-periodic-tasks`.

   The File Path column tell you about the sync job: